decred/dcrdocs/docs/glossary.md

 #### Missed ticket

 Tickets that have been called but did not receive a reward.
 This can happen if a ticket is called to vote, but the wallet that bought the ticket does not respond.
 This can also happen if the wallet does respond and broadcasts its vote to the network, but a miner does not include their vote in the following block.

+#### Multisignature

+Multisignature refers to Decred addresses which require more than one private key to authorize transactions.
+A multisignature address can support multiple keys (N) and a subset of those (M) are required to transact (commonly known as "MofN").
+For example, an 2 of 3 address would have three valid keys, however only two of them would be required to authorize transactions.

+## N

+---

+#### Nonce

+The word nonce is derived from "number used once".
+In the context of Decred, this usually refers to a 4-byte field in the block header which is adjusted by proof-of-work miners so that the hash of the block is lower than or equal to the current difficulty target of the network.

 ## O